niekados/my-classroom/README.md

 5. In your app's dashboard, go to the settings tab and locate the "Config Vars" section.
 6. Click the "Reveal Config Vars" button.
 7. In the "KEY" field, enter "CREDS".
-8. Go back to your workspace, copy the entire content of the "creds.json" file.
+8. Go back to your workspace, and copy the entire content of the "creds.json" file.
 9. Return to the Heroku "Config Vars" section, paste the content of "creds.json" into the "VALUE" field, and click the "Add" button.
 10. In the "Config Vars" section, add an additional "KEY"  ```PORT``` with the value of ```8000``` and press the "Add" button.
 11. Now scroll down to the "Buildpacks" section and click the "Add buildpack" button.